Demi-urge/menace_sandbox/README.md

 Scripts and data files are located with `dynamic_path_router.resolve_path` so shell commands remain portable across forked layouts or nested repositories.
+Avoid embedding path literals; always resolve file locations at runtime.
 The resolver honours the `SANDBOX_REPO_PATH` environment variable when set and otherwise falls back to Git metadata or a `.git` directory search.

 For details on runtime resolution, caching behaviour and migration tips see